Taiping Municipal Council: History

 MPT started as a Sanitary Board in 1874, formed by the British.
-From its gradual and sturdy development, it obtained Larut & Matang District Council (MDLM) its Municipal status on 1 September 1979.
+From its gradual and sturdy development, it obtained Taiping Local Authority Administration Board (LPKTT) its Municipal status on 1 September 1979.

 In general, the council as the local authority, is a Corporate Body established under the Local Government Act 1976 (Act 171), being the body responsible for managing the Taiping area based on local interest, as well as a local planning authority under the Town and Country Planning Act 1976 (Act 172); MPT is directly tasked by Law to formulate and implement development planning policies based on centralised locality in accordance to the policies set by the Government.

 Administrative area

 Currently, the boundary of the Council covers an area of 186.46 square kilometres with a population of over 198,112 people.

 The following towns, suburbs, and neighbourhoods comprise the area formally (and collectively) under MPT: